RunzheYang/mips32-cpu/document/test_report.md

-# The Design of Five-stage Pipeline Processor base on MIPS32
+# The Design of Five-stage Pipeline Processor based on MIPS32
 This document is a technical report for [ACMCA2016](http://202.120.38.22:1000/wiki/index.php?title=Course:ACMCA2016) Summer Session Project.
 In this project, a simple five-stage mips32 pipeline processor is implemented in __Verilog HDL__.
 My processor has fully supported the integer instruction set of MIPS32 and successfully passed all test cases.

 ## Overview